Autodesk/aomi/README.md

 ## Code

 The aomi project is entirely Python, with some shell scripts binding the tests together.
+It is compatible wtih both Python 2.7.x and 3.6 (and above).
 The structure is pretty standard for Python projects.
 Everything lives in one module [namespace](https://github.com/Autodesk/aomi/tree/master/aomi) and is loosely grouped into modules by context.
 Minimal PyDoc is required (and enforced by pylint) on each function.
+The cryptographic functions used for cold storage are implemented in the [`cryptorito`](https://github.com/autodesk/cryptorito) Python module.

 When adding new [builtin](https://github.com/Autodesk/aomi/tree/master/aomi/templates) templates, a accompanying help file must be provided.
-This is a YAML file with a `name` and `help` element and it will feed the command line help for templates.
+Help is represented as a YAML file with a `name` and `help` element and it is used to generate command line help for templates.

 ## Test